Are you on a journey to be more productive?

 Try it tonight.

-Simply write down the six most important things you have to achieve tomorrow.
+Simply write down the six most important things you want to achieve tomorrow.

 And then tomorrow: